rare-freertr/validated-design/000-man/002-run-isis/README.md

 For flexibility's sake, let's use a ISIS Level 2 area only.

 * Integrated ISIS is used
 with wide metric and also dual topology for IPv4 and IPv6.
-Hence the CLI knobis: `multi-topology` and `afi-other enable`
+Hence the CLI knobs: `multi-topology` and `afi-other enable`

 ## Verification